 No Ethernet Port Required

-No ethernet port is required - PPP-Blinky uses the mbed serial port.
+No ethernet port is required - PPP-Blinky uses a serial port.

-The code should run on every mbed ARM platform, for example this LPC11U24:
+The code should run on all ARM mbed platforms, for example the LPC11U24 in this picture:

 Tiny Embedded Webserver